analogjs/analog/apps/docs-app/docs/features/server/static-site-generation.md

 });
 ```

-The `PrerenderRoute` gives you information about `route`,`contents`,`data` and `fileName` which can be useful for making changes to yout content duing prerendering phase.
+The `PrerenderRoute` gives you information about `route`, `contents`, `data`, and `fileName`, which can be useful for making changes to your content during the prerendering phase.

-Below is an small example where we can add append a script to include google analytics during prerendering process using `postRenderingHooks`
+Below is a small example where we can append a script to include Google Analytics during the prerendering process using `postRenderingHooks`:

 ```ts
 /// <reference types="vitest" />